DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Soon after Madam Eva delivers her warning, the "light" in the tent visibly dims, as though a shroud of darkened mist has descended upon it.
 In response, Madam Eva stirs and says, "He has sensed me.
 He cannot know of our meeting.
 Fly, travelers!
 I shall await you at Tser Pool!"

 The players then violently awaken, hearts beating fast and covered in sweat.
-Outside, the pale, ethereal light of the March of the Dead—just now beginning the march to Castle Ravenloft—is visible from the Old Svalich Road.
+Outside, the pale, ethereal light of the March of the Dead—as described in <span class="citation">March of the Dead (p.
+48)</span> and just now beginning the march to Castle Ravenloft—is visible from the Old Svalich Road.
 The players can also see two **swarms of bats**—Strahd's spies—gathered on the eaves of a nearby house, watching silently from the darkness.

+> [!lore] **Who Knows of Madam Eva?**
+> All Barovians know that the Vistani have a semi-permanent camp at Tser Pool.
+Only some, however—as well as most residents of the village of Barovia—know that the camp is led by the crone Madam Eva, who the Vistani claim to be a powerful fortuneteller and seer.
+Although few Barovians hold Madam Eva in high regard, some have made the journey to Tser Pool in the past, seeking her wisdom in matters of love, sickness, or death.
 ### Waking Up
 [[Non-Player Characters#Ismark Kolyanovich|Ismark]] rouses the players shortly before dawn, gathering them to deliver the burgomaster’s remains to Barovia’s church.
+Ireena, already dressed and waiting in the foyer, greets them warmly as they descend the stairs.

-If the players ask Ismark about the March of the Dead, he can tell them that the ghosts began appearing shortly after the failed revolt, when Strahd presumably first awoke.
+If the players ask Ismark or Ireena about the March of the Dead, they share that the ghosts began appearing shortly after the failed revolt, when Strahd presumably first awoke.
 Until that time, the villagers had thought the so-called “March of the Dead” to be a myth from older times.
 If asked, Ismark awkwardly explains that the March is said to be a parade of outsiders that had become trapped in Barovia and sought, unsuccessfully, to slay the vampire Strahd.

-If the players ask Ismark about Tser Pool, he can tell them that a Vistani encampment is known to reside there.
+If the players ask about Tser Pool, they can learn that a Vistani encampment is known to reside there.
 To reach Tser Pool, he says, they must first travel west from Barovia down the Old Svalich Road, then travel north from the River Ivlis Crossroads.

+When the players are ready to depart, Ismark and Ireena ask them to assist in carrying Kolyan's coffin.
+The two siblings accompany the players to the church.
 ## B5d.
-Bildrath’s Mercantile
-<span class="citation"><em>This scene takes place in Chapter 3: Area E1.</em></span>

-This area is largely as described in <span class="citation">Bildrath’s Mercantile (p.
-43)</span>.
-However, instead of selling items for ten times the price listed in the _Player’s Handbook_, Bildrath sells them for only twice the price, citing the recent economic upheaval.

-If [[Non-Player Characters#Ismark Kolyanovich|Ismark]] is present (or if the players mention him), Bildrath mocks him as “Ismark the Lesser” and instead raises his prices to five times the price listed in the _Player’s Handbook_, spitefully claiming them to be a “special deal” for friends of the town’s “great hero.”
-(Bildrath lost his sister and brother-in-law—Parriwimple’s parents—in Strahd’s recent siege, and blames Ismark for his failure to protect them.)

-During the players’ conversation with Bildrath, Parriwimple enters the room carrying a box of wares that Bildrath asked him to fetch.
-He is excitedly curious about the players’ presence, but Bildrath orders him to return to his bedroom in order to avoid “disturbing the customers.”

-> [!profile]+ **Profile: Parriwimple**
->
-> **Roleplaying Information**
-> ***Resonance.*** Parriwimple should inspire sympathy for the loss of his parents, endearment for his childlike mannerisms and optimistic perseverance, and flattery for his fascination with the players’ exotic weapons and clothes.
->
-> ***Emotions.*** Parriwimple most often feels curiosity, hope, wonder, melancholy, and confusion.
->
-> ***Motivations.*** Parriwimple wants to help his friends and neighbors, take care of his Uncle Bildrath, and honor his late parents’ memories.
->
-> ***Inspirations.*** When playing Parriwimple, channel Lenny Small (Of Mice and Men) and Forrest Gump (Forrest Gump).
->
-> **Character Information**
-> ***Persona.*** To the world, Parriwimple is a cheerful, simple-minded young man.
-To those he trusts, Parriwimple is a thoughtful, insightful, yet grieving orphan, desperate to move past his parents’ deaths by proving useful to others.
->
-> ***Morale.*** In a fight, Parriwimple would hold up his hands and plead for peace.
-If ignored, however, he would swiftly use his strength to restrain any combatants—with righteous fury if defending his uncle Bildrath.
->
-> ***Relationships.*** Parriwimple is an orphan and the nephew of the general-store owner Bildrath Cantemir.

-If Bildrath orders Parriwimple to remove the players from the store, Parriwimple attempts to grapple them and pull them out the door, preferring to avoid violence if at all possible.
-## B5e.
 The Barovian Church
 <span class="citation"><em>This scene takes place in Chapter 3: Area E5.</em></span>

 When the players arrive at the church with the burgomaster’s body, [[Non-Player Characters#Ismark Kolyanovich|Ismark]] is disturbed by the damage wrought to its walls and roof.
 As he knocks on the front door, calling for Father Donavich, read the following: